sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-3.md

 ### k-gram indexes

 The next type of index is a **k-gram index**.
-To build this specialised wildcard index, we need to build a set of k-grams for each term. a **k-gram** is a sequence of `k` characters that are adjecent in a term.
+To build this specialised wildcard index, we need to build a set of k-grams for each term. a **k-gram** is a sequence of `k` characters that are adjacent in a term.
 We again use a special symbol such as `$` to denote the beginning and the end of the term.
 So in the case of the word `hello`, a 3-gram index would include the words `($he, hel, ell, llo, lo$)`.
 Then we can index each of these k-grams in our k-gram index.
 When we search for `he*o`, we then search for the k-grams that make up this phrase.
 K-grams sometimes require post-filtering steps that check the original query against the returns terms to filter out terms that don't match.

 <br />